mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 when handling multiple inheritance in classes

+**ORM:**
+Object Relational Mapper -
+An ORM is a technique to translate objects (e.g., Python classes) into a relational database.

 **OWASP:**
 Open Web Application Security Project -
 A nonprofit foundation that works to improve the security of software